zy12aaf168/css-key-concepts-responsive-design/README.md

 Unfortunately, the creators of this repo have used pixels (fixed units of measurement) instead of fluid units for font size - and they call themselves developers!? 🤷‍♀️

 We don't want to use pixels for font size because it isn't good for accessibility.
-If a visually impaired user wanted to change their base font size in their browser settings to a larger or smaller size, pixels disallows the user from doing this, which can be frustrating. 😞
+If a visually impaired user wanted to change their base font size in their browser settings to a larger or smaller size, pixels disallow the user from doing this, which can be frustrating. 😞

 It’s generally considered best practice for accessibility to set your base font-size to 100% on the <html> element, and use relative units to handle all other font-size rules in your CSS.